 attributes are the components of unity and that love is of utmost importance.

-Christ to cover our nakedness.
+of clothing ourselves means to manifest them in our bodies to cover our nakedness.
 Clothes are what people see about us, so too

 Spirit don’t manifest, then they don’t exist.
 Jesus taught that we have no